 FieldHaven Feline Center is committed to prioritizing the health and safety of our community, staff, volunteers, and animals in our care.
-Due to COVID-19, our traditional foster program is temporarily suspended.
-We have replaced fosters with Kitten Sitters.
-For more information on Kitten Sitters, click here.
+Due to COVID-19, our traditional foster program has been minimized.
+We have a new program called Kitten Sitters to help members of the community in caring for found kittens.

 Foster Families for Felines

 FieldHaven Feline Center’s foster families are special people who provide love, care, and socialization for cats and kittens waiting for homes.
 Foster families allow us to rescue more cats and kittens by alleviating overcrowding in our shelter, thereby saving more lives.
 Foster families provide temporary care for kittens or cats in their own homes until they are adopted.
 This may be for a few weeks or a few months.

 The most common reasons our cats are in foster care are:

 - They are too young to be spayed or neutered and adopted